SGGS pp 352-354 Aasa M: 1, Shabad 14-19.

 ———————————————-

-The way it is (nahi) no (kaam) use having (dh-en) a cow (bin) without (dudh) milk, (pankhi) a bird without (pankh) feathers or (utbhuj) land without (jal) water i.e. which is not irrigated;
+Like (dheyn-u) a cow (bin-u) without (dudh) milk, is (naahee) not (kaam-i) of use; and as is not (pankhee) a bird (bin-u) without (pankh) feathers or (utbhuj) soil without (jal) water i.e. which is not irrigated.

 Kī visrahi ḏukẖ bahuṯā lāgai. Ḏukẖ lāgai ṯūʼn visar nāhī. ||1|| rahā▫o.